antonraharja/book-opensips-101/README.md

 OpenSIPS 101
 ============

-Companion materials for OpenSIPS 101 training.
+This is a project of book writing.
+A companion materials for OpenSIPS 101 training.

-Content is in this project Wiki: https://github.com/antonraharja/book-opensips-101/wiki
+Content is actually written in Wiki:

+https://github.com/antonraharja/book-opensips-101/wiki

+--
+Anton Raharja